awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-servicediscovery.md

 1. For **TTL**, enter the resource record cache time to live \(TTL\), in seconds\.
 This value determines how long a record set is cached by DNS resolvers and by web browsers\.

-1. Choose **Next step** to proceed and navigate to [Step 5: Configuring Your Service to Use Service Auto Scaling](service-configure-auto-scaling.md)\.
+1. Choose **Next step** to proceed and navigate to [Step 5: Configuring your service to use Service Auto Scaling](service-configure-auto-scaling.md)\.